-Statutory Planning is responsible for delivering town planning land use and development advice, assessments and decisions for the Maroondah municipality, in accordance with the provisions of the Planning & Environment Act 1987, Subdivision Act 1988, Building Regulations (amongst others), and the Maroondah Planning Scheme.
-Statutory Planning manage and consult with the community to ensure that land use and development changes are to the social, environmental and economic benefit of Maroondah.
+Statutory Planning is responsible for delivering town planning land use and development advice, assessments, and decisions for Maroondah, in accordance with the provisions of the Planning and Environment Act 1987, Subdivision Act 1988, Building Regulations (amongst others), and the Maroondah Planning Scheme.

+The team engage with the community to ensure that land use and development changes benefit the social, environmental, and economic aspects of Maroondah.